 ACCESO Spanish Language Voting Advisory Board endorsed the position of Denver Clerk & Recorder Debra Johnson in favor of House Bill 1303 that created the Voter Access & Modernized Elections Act sponsored by Representatives Hullinghorst/Pabon and Senator Giron because it modernizes elections to reflect the way people vote.

-This group was formed to assist the Clerk and Recorder and the Elections Director in their outreach efforts to Denver's limited-English, Spanish-speaking citizens.
+ACCESO (access in Spanish) is a committee formed to assist the Clerk and Recorder and the Elections Director in their outreach efforts to Denver's limited-English, Spanish-speaking citizens.
 Central goals include making voting materials more accessible, ensuring an adequate number of Spanish-speaking poll workers, and increasing voting participation.
 More information on ACCESO.

 "Provide advice and guidance to the Office of the Clerk and Recorder and its Elections Division to assist in communicating to the Spanish language community for purposes of providing elections information and promoting voting and participation of all citizens in the elections process."

 ACCESO generally meets on a quarterly basis leading up to general and local elections.
 The board may schedule additional meetings, and provides notices of all meetings in accordance with the Denver open meetings ordinance.
 The meetings are dynamic and all board members contribute their ideas and updates to the team and the Director of the Elections Division as well as the Clerk and Recorder.

 The federal Voting Rights Act of 1973 mandates that when more than five percent of the county population speaks another language and has limited English skills, the county must provide bilingual election materials and information.
 In 2002, the City and County of Denver met that threshold for Spanish speakers, and formed the original Spanish Language Advisory Board (SLAB) at that time.